 Why Celebrate International Women’s Day?

 This over century-old holiday has two goals.
 For one, it celebrates females from history that pushed the world towards gender equity as well as empowerment.
 Additionally, it highlights the amazing ways that females today are continuing the their movement through activism, philanthropy, and other mediums.

 As a nonprofit that serves and empowers those with Turner Syndrome, a genetic condition that affects females, we are proud to celebrate this holiday!
 This year, we are celebrate International Women’s Day by highlighting amazing members of the TS community who were nominated to be featured in our gallery.
 You can see their photos and read the empowering statements about them below!
-Women and Girls we are Celebrating

 This is the meeting of a working group and is limited to medical professionals.
 The quarterly meeting will be presented by the Turner Syndrome Foundation and moderated by Kayla Ganger,

 This is the meeting of a working group and is limited to medical professionals.
 The quarterly meeting will be presented by the Turner Syndrome Foundation and moderated by Kayla Ganger, BS, MHS, PA-C and Mary Gwyn Roper, MD, both active volunteers, leaders and professional members of the Foundation.
 The objective of this event is to assemble TS women in medicine with a diverse range of specialties to learn more about the mission and contribute to the discussion about solutions on issues facing patients today.

 What TS women in medicine can do to improve care